TayisiyaChernenko/AmusementParkProject/README.md

 Database
-If your database is named anything other than AMUSEMENT_PARK, rename the db variable in the Main mysqlconnect method  to that file name.
+If your database is named anything other than AMUSEMENT_PARK, rename the db variable in the App file mysqlconnect method to that file name.
-Also change the passowrd to your own lol
+Also change the passoword to your own lol

 Launching the Site